Best kitchen brands

-Our guide to B&Q kitchens reveals what its customers really think of its fitted kitchens, installation and customer service.
+Our guide to B&Q kitchens reveals what B&Q customers really think of its fitted kitchens, customer service and value for money.

-You can also see how B&Q was rated for its kitchen installation in the table below, and read comments from B&Q kitchen owners underneath.
+You can also see how its installation service was rated, and read comments from B&Q kitchen owners.

 B&Q kitchen installation